About Breakfast in America

 About Gary Allman

 I’m a Brit who rather unexpectedly ended up living in Springfield, Missouri, in the American Midwest with my wonderful wife Ginger.
 I have two grown sons in the UK, three step-children here in the US, two of whom have fled the nest.
-You can read a little bit more about how I ended up in the Midwest here.
 I should add that we share our home with three furry people, It used to be four furry people, but now alas we are down to just three (our cats).

 My photography – My earliest memory of photography is of being a child model for my uncle.
 He was a graphic designer and photographer.
 My interest in taking pictures began while we spent hours poring over his pictures, selecting suitable images for the brochures and corporate annual reports he produced for his clients.
 Early in my career, while working as a computer programmer, I also worked for a photo studio shooting weddings.
 I later moved on to work in multimedia production where I became involved with project management, video and audio production, graphic design, and script writing.